Diana Kuh: Research and career

 In 1987, Kuh started working on the National Survey of Health and Development, a birth cohort study that followed over 5,000 participants from their births in one week in March 1946.
 She became Scientific Director of the National Survey of Health and Development in 2007.
 Her first work using the cohort study looked to understand the origins of cardiovascular disease and the contributions of early exposure.
 This became the basis of her doctoral research, earning a PhD at London School of Economics in 1993.

 Kuh became interested in women's health in the early nineties.
 She took the opportunity to understand the menopause transition from data collected from female study members when they turned 43 years old, and annually between 47 and 54 years.
 Her research showed that breastfeeding, better socioeconomic circumstances and higher cognitive ability children correlated with later menopause.
 She went on to show the relationship between menopause, bone density and cardiovascular function.
 She worked with Gita Mishra to study premature and early menopause.
 Together they showed that women with recurrent risk miscarriages were more likely to experience menopause early, and that Asian women faced a greater risk than other ethnicities.
 She also showed that later menopause was slightly beneficial to memory.
 Kuh co-wrote A Life Course Approach to Women's Health, which explored the long-term influence of foetal, childhood and younger adult experiences on later health.

-Kuh was instrumental in creating and advancing the field of life course epidemiology in over 500 publications.
+Kuh was instrumental in creating and advancing the field of life course epidemiology with Prof. Yoav Ben-Shlomo (University of Bristol) and has over 500 publications.
 She co-edited A life course approach to chronic disease epidemiology, first published in 1997, and now in its third edition.
 She also co-edited A life course approach to healthy ageing.
 Her research showed that early life disadvantage has a profound impact on adult health and ageing.
 This included musculoskeletal ageing: for example, childhood adversity, lower birthweight, and earlier puberty were persistently associated with lower adult grip strength.

 She was elected to the Academy of Medical Sciences in 2015.